ldidry/lutim/README.md

 Of course, this plugin is configured for the official instance of LUTIm (<http://lut.im>), feel free to edit it for your own instance.

 ##Internationalization
-LUTIm comes with english and french languages.
+LUTIm comes with English and French languages.
 It will choose the language to display from the browser's settings.

-If you want to add more languages, for example german:
+If you want to add more languages, for example German:
 ```shell
 cd lib/I18N
 cp en.pm de.pm